 - Appointments, Repeat Prescriptions and Detailed Coded Record Access

-If you wish to apply for online access to your medical records please contact the surgery for more information.
+If you wish to apply for online access to your medical records please contact the surgery for more information or complete the request form below and return to the surgery.

 Please note that to access your records online you may be requested to provide id verification to ensure that users have a legitimate right to view the health records.

 The practice will not automatically grant access to Detailed Coded Record Access.
-Patients wanting access to their Detailed Coded Information must complete and submit a Patient Online Access Registration Form which is available from our Reception.
+Patients wanting access to their Detailed Coded Information must complete and submit a Patient Online Access Application Form which is available below.
 We will also issue a Patient Information Leaflet which will provide more detail on this online access service

 Online access is not currently available to patients aged between 12-18 years old